 Key points made against the policy shift:

-- Re-establishing relations legitimizes the Castro regime.
+- Re-establishing relations legitimize the Castro regime.
 Thus the United States essentially gave the Castros what they wanted, while getting nothing in return on human rights or democracy.

 - Having already played our hand, the risk now is that Cuba actually goes backward on human rights.
 It also sends a signal to others in the region, such as Venezuela, that they can get away without reform.